Phenmetrazine: Medical uses

 Phenmetrazine has been used as an appetite suppressant for purposes of weight loss.
 It was used therapeutically for this indication at a dosage of 25 mg two or three times per day (or 50–75 mg/day total) in adults.
 Phenmetrazine has been found to produce similar weight loss to dextroamphetamine in people with obesity.

-In addition to its appetite suppressant effects, phenmetrazine produces psychostimulant and sympathomimetic effects.
-Phenmetrazine has been shown to produce very similar subjective psychostimulant effects to those of amphetamine and methamphetamine in clinical studies.
-Although able to produce comparable effects however, phenmetrazine has only about one-fifth to one-third of the potency of dextroamphetamine by weight.
+In addition to its appetite suppressant effects, phenmetrazine has been shown to produce very similar subjective psychostimulant effects to those of amphetamine and methamphetamine in clinical studies, although only about one-fifth to one-third of the potency of dextroamphetamine by weight.

 Pharmacology

 Pharmacodynamics

-Phenmetrazine acts as a norepinephrine and dopamine releasing agent (NDRA), with EC_{50} values for induction of norepinephrine and dopamine release of 29–50 nM and 70–131 nM, respectively.
+Phenmetrazine acts as a norepinephrine–dopamine releasing agent (NDRA), with EC_{50} values for induction of norepinephrine and dopamine release of 29–50 nM and 70–131 nM, respectively.
 It has very weak activity as a releaser of serotonin, with an EC_{50} value of 7,765 to >10,000 nM.
 The drug is several times less potent than dextroamphetamine and dextromethamphetamine as an NDRA in vitro.
 This is in accordance with the higher doses required clinically.